LIVE_FEED_0x1

 /loop 30m check open PRs for new comments.13

-One non-negotiable constraint: /loop tasks are session-scoped and terminate if you close the terminal.13 For persistence across machine restarts, use the /schedule command, which offloads the task to Anthropic's managed cloud infrastructure.31
+One critical constraint: /loop tasks are session-scoped and terminate if you close the terminal.13 For persistence across machine restarts, Anthropic is testing a /schedule command in restricted regions, which offloads the task to managed cloud infrastructure.31

 Developers running local AI stacks alongside Claude Code should check our Local LLM Setup Playbook.
 It covers Ollama, vLLM, and headless remote server configurations that complement terminal-first agentic workflows.